How to Create a Customer Journey Map That Connects

 For example, let’s look at Ember, which sells temperature-controlled coffee mugs.
 What does their customer journey look like and how should they engage their audience?

 - A potential customer realizes how often they have to reheat their coffee because it gets cold.

 - They become frustrated and Google terms like “coffee warmer” or “how to keep coffee hot”.

 - They find lists of hacks to keep their coffee warm, including cup sleeves, scarves, lids, and metal coffee beans.
 However, there are few mentions of Ember or temperature-controlled mugs.

 - They don’t find Ember in the first two pages of Google organic results.

 - Ember is included in the product ads in the search results.
 But banner blindness causes most people to scroll past the ads.

-- Ember could use interactive assessments to discover when users search for hot coffee (at home on the weekends, while at the office, etc.).
+- Ember could use interactive assessments to discover when users search for hot coffee (e.g., the weekend at home, during the workday while at the office).

 - Where Ember does better is in the middle of the content marketing funnel.
 After coffee lovers discover Ember, they check out the brand.

 - This is where Ember’s videos make a difference.
 Ember’s videos cover everything from product introductions to recipes to the brand’s focus on “putting time back”.
 Some videos have thousands of views, while others have millions.

 - While on the Ember website, the brand shares its purpose, commitment to exceptional design, and its technology.
 On the product pages themselves, they seal the deal with video, customer reviews, product details, a CTA for the help center, and a FAQ.